-It is recommended that TRC plans for minimal disturbance to the central drainage line running through Lot 24 DP 95997.
+It is recommended that TRC plans for minimal disturbance to Burkes Gulley.
 This area retains the potential for subsurface Aboriginal Objects.
-It is of note that this sensitivity

 Recommendation 5: Aboriginal Heritage Impact Permits

 It is recommended that TRC ensures that the necessary Aboriginal Heritage Impact Permits (AHIPs) are in place should any development applications propose to impact on known cultural heritage sites.
 It should be noted in planning for developments that AHIPs can take as long as 5 - 12 months to obtain, depending on the complexity of the application, community support and the need to do exploratory testing prior to any consent to destroy or salvage being issued.